lmfit/asteval/doc/basics.rst

 (:ref:`asteval_api`).

-creating and using an asteval Interpreter
+Creating and using an asteval Interpreter
 =============================================

 The asteval module is very easy to use.
 Import the module and create an Interpreter: